2018’s Biggest Surprise Successes and Disappointing Blunders

 Ocean’s Eight (June)

 I loved the Ocean’s movies.
 Let me be more specific.
 I loved the Ocean’s 11 remake starring Brad Pitt and George Clooney.
 Ocean’s 12 wasn’t very good and 13 was okay for the most part.
 But that first movie still is one of the greatest heist films of all time.
 So when the female ‘reboot’ was announced, I was intrigued.
 Not because I care about the fact that they’re all women (there actually is a plot reason for it) but because I was hoping that with an all new cast, they could go back to the basics.
 Instead they made something like Ocean’s 12 where the plot twist is something you never would have seen coming and ultimately makes the entire plan kind of pointless.

 Black Panther (February)

 Black Panther was one of the most successful movies of 2018, breaking multiple box office records.
 Many fans, old and new, praise this movie for its settings, characters, and social implications.
-It was probably better then most Marvel films… but for me, it had one huge disappointing feature.
+It was probably better than most Marvel films… but for me, it had one huge disappointing feature.
 T’Challa, the main character of the movie, was so disappointing.
 Coming out of Captain America: Civil War, I thought Black Panther stole the movie.
-He was a super badass with triple kicks and awesome bruiting dialogue.
+He was a super badass with triple kicks and awesome bruting dialogue.
 His solo film had a lot of positives, Including one of the most beloved villains.
 So why did he suck as a hero?
-They made him crack jokes, replaced all the cool fighting with boom effects, and made everyone leave the theater side with Kilmonger more then him.
+They made him crack jokes, replaced all the cool fighting with boom effects, and made everyone leave the theater side with Kilmonger more than him.
 I want the character to do well in future movies, but they might need to make him the badass he was in Civil War in order for me to care about his future movies.